fastprof-hep/fastprof/doc/tutorials/counting_limit/counting_limit.rst

   ./fit_fast.py -m inputs/simple_counting.json -d inputs/simple_counting_n1.json

-Where the second argument (`-d` or `--data-file`) specifies a separate dataset which takes precedence over the one contained in the model file
+Where the second argument (`-d` or `--data-file`) specifies a separate dataset which takes precedence over the one contained in the model file.
 The output is now::

   == Best-fit: nll = -0.0376357 @ at parameter values =